Article at a Glance:

 But immune-related benefits aside, the fact is, you always want to increase electrolyte intake as you’re increasing water intake.
 Like always, always.
 Otherwise, your electrolyte levels can become too low, which can lead to issues like hyponatremia (also known as overhydration).

 If you’re looking for a simple way to stay hydrated and give your immune system a little extra love, take a peek at Re-Lyte Immunity.
-It’s a clean immunity mix made with our Re-Lyte Electrolyte Mix as its base, which has an ideal ratio of electrolytes developed by health and fitness experts.
+It’s a clean immunity mix made with Re-Lyte Hydration as its base, which has an ideal ratio of electrolytes developed by health and fitness experts.

 That means it will keep you perfectly hydrated (which, duh, we’ve already determined is a great way to keep your immune system strong).
 But it also contains immune-supporting nutrients and herbs, like vitamins C, D, B12, elderberry, ginger root, and turmeric root.
 So you get even more immune-system support in every scoop or stick.
 Give it a try!